pschool-in/curriculum/content/grammar/parts-of-speech.md

 ### Context

-Same word can perform different functions in different sentences.
+The same word can perform different functions in different sentences.

 Stones are hard to break. - Noun They built a stone wall. - Adjective